 The extensive pre-planning involved with this type of off-site content marketing means this strategy requires a substantial time commitment.

-Every content marketing strategy is going to be different, so it stands to reason that the timeframe for success will vary as well.
+Every marketing strategy is different, so it stands to reason that the timeframe for success will vary as well.

 The time it takes for your individual strategy to take effect depends on targeting metrics that will define your campaign’s success, understanding what type of content your audience will respond to, and ensuring that that content is top-notch quality.

 And of course, the main factor that will determine how fast your content marketing takes off is how much you’re willing and able to spend on it.

 Remember that the path to a winning content marketing strategy is a marathon, not a sprint.